g-lorenzo/audl_ds/readme.md

 |  XGB  | 0.64336 |
 |  KNN  | 0.67133   |

 The KNN model performed best overal with 67%.
 The primary issue seen in all models was heavy overtraining.
 Many models performed 20%+ better on training data as compared to test data.
 Finally, an ensemble of the top 3 models was created to test if an ensemble might perform better.
 The ensemble model had an F-1 score 0f 0.59441, performing just below the Random Forest model.
+Although the score is not high enough to use to classify the remaining players, it is a good exercise in understanding how certain roles tend to show up on the stat sheet.

+The addition of more data would greatly help train a more robust model, capable of making better predictions.
+Additionally, the removal of the 'Hybrid' category may improve model performance by helping more clearly separate players who are cutters and player who are handlers.
+A series of models could be used to better predict using the following logic:

+1. Categorize offense (Cutter, Handler, Hybrid) and defense (Defender)
+2. Categorize Cutters and Handlers
+3. From the cutters and Handlers, identify which may be hybrids